tikhonova/Building_Pipelines/README.md

 	</br> result = loaded_model.score(X_test, y_test)
 	</br> print(result)

-2. Run the following command in the app's directory to run the *Web App*:`python run.py`.
+2. Copy .pkl and .db files into the App folder and run the following command in the app's directory to launch the *Web App*:`python run.py`.
 Access locally: http://localhost:3001/.

 ### Project Structure
 Project involving building an ETL Pipeline, ML Pipeline as well as a simple Flask Web App.